machaven/laravel-cascading-config/README.md

      "clientApi" => [
        "curlTimeout" => 5, // This is merged from the config/example.php config file
        "baseUrl" => "http://test.local/api/",
+       "username" => "username in .env file",
+       "password" => "password in .env file",
      ],
      "test" => "local",
    ]